ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 - Define specifications for address schemes and advocate for those schemes to be adopted.

 **KPIs**:
-- # nodes in the IPFS network
+- Number of nodes in the IPFS network
 - Onboarding funnel pass-through rate